2 more lawsuits accuse chicken producers of fixing prices

 The lawsuits accuse chicken producers of working together to reduce the supply of chickens and also coordinating efforts to set the retail price for them between 2008 and 2016.

-Tyson spokesman Gary Mickelson says Tyson plans to continue defending its actions.
-He says the Springdale, Arkansas-based company believes the claims are unfounded.
+Tyson plans to continue defending its actions, Tyson spokesman Gary Mickelson said.
+The Springdale, Arkansas-based company believes the claims are unfounded, he said.

 Representatives of Pilgrim's Pride and Sanderson Farms didn't respond immediately Thursday.